Brilliant movie! Excellent visuals! Great learning of historical accounts!

 He was always looking ahead, projecting himself into the future.
 Maybe he promised more than he could deliver, maybe he overreached, or maybe the world that we are living in is a dream that Tesla dreamed first.”

-Shounak Bhattacharya is a researcher as well as a teacher in the area of
+Shounak Bhattacharya is working as a Director, Training and Placement Department for Asian College of Teachers, Thailand.
+Apart from training, he is a researcher as well as a teacher in the area of

 - Tensor analysis,

 - General theory of relativity,

 Shounak has been researching and educating the global crowd in the area of building career opportunities through teaching, researching, and communicating.
 Working with Asian College of Teachers, his main focus has been increasing employability factors among young students.
 The path leads to many factors including teaching, researching, communicating as well as creating a unique model which would employ the right person for the right job.

 Relentlessly working in simplifying difficult mathematical concepts, Shounak’s interest revolves around Einstein’s general theory of relativity and creating structures, models, videos to educate the mass.
 He has been in touch with Prof. Lohiya, a former student of Dr. Stephen Hawking, and has conducted interviews regarding his experience working with Stephen Hawking.

 He is working under the guidance of Dr.Richard Sot, Ph.D.
 Mathematics, University of Rochester, NY and Dr.Santosh Karn, Ph.D., Physics from Delhi University.

 He has held numerous live interviews with researchers, educators, teachers, and dignitaries around the globe primarily,